seanhodges-tw/api-docs/source/includes/reference/_recipients.md

 radio           | A radio button choice between options date            | A text box with a date picker

 Example data is also included in each field which should be shown to the user, along with a regex or min and max length constraints that should be applied as field level validations.
-You can optionally implement the dynamic validation using the `validationAsync` field, however these checks wil also be done when a completed recipient is submitted to `POST /v1/accounts`.
+You can optionally implement the dynamic validation using the `validationAsync` field, however these checks will also be done when a completed recipient is submitted to `POST /v1/accounts`.

+Some good recipient currencies to test are:

+* CAD - has several fields in a field group.
+* USD - the country field has `refreshRequirementsOnChange`.
+* JPY - the bank field has `refreshRequirementsOnChange`.
+* PEN - has a field using a date component type.

 ### Response